Contingency Recruitment: The Ultimate Guide For Employers

 How does a contingent recruitment agency work?

 Contingency recruiters are not employees of the hiring company.
 They are contractors.
-And they work on the search with the understanding that they will be paid upon successful placement of the candidate.
+And they work on the search with the understanding that they will be paid upon successful candidate placement.
 Typically, this means competing with the client’s in-house recruiters or direct applicants.
-Sometimes recruiting agencies go head to head against each other.
+Sometimes, recruiting agencies go head to head against each other.

 1. The client provides a job description to a contingency recruiter.